 residence nil rate band

-To summarise, the main duties of an executor or executors include:
+To summarise, the main duties of an executor or executors usually include, though not limited to, the following steps:

 • Pay all debts and expenses.